IlyaSemenov/django-modelsettings/README.rst

 Admin area
 ----------

-Enable the admin area by adding a route:
+Enable the admin area page by adding a route:

 .. code:: python